-Also, some hardware (like memory-mapped displays) is as fast as the rest of the machine, so an interrupt-driven driver would be rather silly, even if interrupts were provided.
+Also, some hardware (like memory-mapped displays) is as fast as the rest of the machine, and does not generate output asyncronously, so an interrupt-driven driver would be rather silly, even if interrupts were provided.

-In LINUX, many of the drivers are interrupt-driven, but some are not, and at least one can be either, and can be switched back and forth at runtime.
-For instance, the 1p device (the parallel port driver) normally polls the printer to see if the printer is ready to accept output, and if the printer stays in a not ready phase for too long, the driver will sleep for a while, and try again later.
+In Linux, many of the drivers are interrupt-driven, but some are not, and at least one can be either, and can be switched back and forth at runtime.
+For instance, the lp device (the parallel port driver) normally polls the printer to see if the printer is ready to accept output, and if the printer stays in a not ready phase for too long, the driver will sleep for a while, and try again later.
 This improves system performance.
 However, if you have a parallel card that supplies an interrupt, the driver will utilize that, which will usually make performance even better.

 There are some important programming differences between interrupt-driven drivers and polling drivers.
-To understand this difference, you have to understand a little bit of how system calls work under UNX.
-The kernel is not a separate task under UNX.
+To understand this difference, you have to understand a little bit of how system calls work under $UN \star X$.
+The kernel is not a separate task under $UN \star X$.
 Rather, it is as if each process has a copy of the kernel.
 When a process executes a system call, it does not transfer control to another process, but rather, the process changes execution modes, and is said to be "in kernel mode."
 In this mode, it executes kernel code which is trusted to be safe.